HonestGoat/OGCWin/README.md

-# 🛠️ OGCWin – The Ultimate Windows Utility for Windows users and Gamers 🎮
+# 🛠️ OGCWin – The Ultimate Windows Utility for Windows Users and Gamers 🎮

 🛠️ Work in Progress:
 OGCWin is still being actively developed.
 Right now, the launcher is fully functional, and the Windows 10 & 11 new installationp wizards are being optimized.